 Address: Via Camillo Cavour 1

-Entry fee: 10 euros for entry to the Chapel of the Magi.
+Entry fee: 10 euros.
 Entry to the garden and Michelozzo courtyard are free.

 2. Palazzo Vecchio

 In 1540, Cosimo I moved his family from the Medici Palace into the Palazzo della Signorina, now called the Palazzo Vecchio.
 This rather homely medieval fortress dates from the 13th century.

 It was constructed by Arnolfo di Cambio, architect of Florence Cathedral and the Basilica of Santa Croce.
 The Palazzo Vecchio still houses the Florence City Hall.